SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [apptools-lab/AppToolkit](https://github.com/apptools-lab/AppToolkit) - 🐘 The Front-end Env Toolkit（前端环境管理工具）
 - [pola-rs/polars](https://github.com/pola-rs/polars) - Dataframes powered by a multithreaded, vectorized query engine, written in Rust
 - [nuta/kerla](https://github.com/nuta/kerla) - A new operating system kernel with Linux binary compatibility written in Rust.
-- [servo/servo](https://github.com/servo/servo) - Servo, the embeddable, independent, memory-safe, modular, parallel web rendering engine
+- [servo/servo](https://github.com/servo/servo) - Servo aims to empower developers with a lightweight, high-performance alternative for embedding web technologies in applications.
 - [rust-windowing/winit](https://github.com/rust-windowing/winit) - Window handling library in pure Rust
 - [dimensionhq/volt](https://github.com/dimensionhq/volt) - An experimental package management tool for JavaScript.
 Upto 30x faster installation of dependencies using pre-flattened dependency trees.
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.